The global car industry is bracing for a huge shock from China - KTVZ

 “Even industries that appear to have low exposure to Chinese suppliers will almost certainly contain firms that are heavily reliant on inputs from China,” MacAdam wrote Wednesday in a research note.
 “It only takes bottlenecks in the production of one low-value, but crucial, component to bring higher-value, downstream production to a halt.

-— Laura He, Chris Isidore and Enjoji Kaori contributed to this report.
+— Laura He, Sherisse Pham, Chris Isidore and Enjoji Kaori contributed to this report.